-Health plans and health insurance issuers must provide a summary of benefits and coverage (SBC) to applicants and enrollees to help them understand their coverage and make coverage decisions.
-Plans and issuers must provide the SBC to participants and beneficiaries who enroll or re-enroll during an open enrollment period.
-The SBC also must be provided to participants and beneficiaries who enroll other than through an open enrollment period (including individuals who are newly eligible for coverage and special enrollees).
+Health plans and health insurance issuers must provide an SBC to applicants and enrollees to help them understand their coverage and make coverage decisions.
+Plans and issuers must provide the SBC to participants and beneficiaries who enroll or re-enroll during an open enrollment period, as well as to participants and beneficiaries who enroll other than through an open enrollment period (including individuals who are newly eligible for coverage and special enrollees).

 The SBC must follow strict formatting requirements.
-The Departments have provided templates and related materials, including instructions and a uniform glossary of coverage terms, for use by plans and issuers.
+The Departments provided templates and related materials, including instructions and a uniform glossary of coverage terms, for use by plans and issuers.
 On April 6, 2016, the Departments issued a new template and related materials for the SBC.
-Plans and issuers must start using the new SBC template as follows: